DuunKy/Projet-C-GIS/README.md

 dotnet run --project server-web-GIS/API

-For a more advance documentation on the API, tchek "Documentation/ApiDocumentation.pdf"
+For a more advance documentation on the API, tchek:
+- "Documentation/ApiDocumentation.pdf"
+- "Documentation/DockerDocumentation.pdf"

 # Token